 Construction: Cast brass with integral eagle motif and tongue.
-Applied three piece nickel-silver wreath (now missing).
+Applied three-piece nickel-silver wreath.

-Condition: Very good, excavated.
-Its brass has a very pleasing dusty deep green-brown patina.
-The front, with its stippled background, shows a detailed eagle clutching arrows in its left talons and an olive branch in its right, along with raised rays and stars above the eagle.
-Its applied three piece nickel-silver wreath is missing which is typical for excavated examples.
-The belt attachment bar is present and the benchmark number of "682" is clearly stamped on the upper portion of the belt attachment tongue.
-There are no cracks, bends, or repairs.
+Condition: Excellent, non-excavated.
+The plate has the typical body curve and the brass has aged into a pleasing brown patina.
+The front, with its stippled background, shows a detailed eagle clutching arrows in its left talons and an olive branch in its right, along with raised rays and thirteen stars above the eagle.
+All three sections of the applied three-piece nickel-silver wreath are present.
+The belt attachment loop is present.
+The rear is in excellent shape and retains the belt attachment tongue which is stamped with bench number "926".
+File marks appear along the tongue-end edge of the plate and also on the upper portion of the tongue.
+There are no cracks, breaks, bends or repairs.

-Comments: This solid sword belt plate has a great look and will be an excellent addition to any Civil War plate or general relic collection.
+Comments: This sword belt plate will be an excellent addition to any Civil War plate or general relic collection.